-The Report to Congress on the Medicare and Medicaid Integrity Programs for Fiscal Year (FY) 2019 fulfills requirements in sections 1893(i)(2) and 1936(e)(5) of the Social Security Act (the Act).
-These provisions require the Centers for Medicare & Medicaid Services (CMS) to report annually about the use of appropriated funds and the effectiveness of the use of such funds for activities conducted under the Medicare and Medicaid Integrity Programs.
+The Report to Congress on the Medicare and Medicaid Integrity Programs for Fiscal Year (FY) 2020 fulfills requirements in sections 1893(i)(2) and 1936(e)(5) of the Social Security Act (the Act).
+These provisions require the Centers for Medicare & Medicaid Services (CMS) to report the use of appropriated funds and the effectiveness of the use of such funds for activities conducted under the Medicare and Medicaid Integrity Programs.

-CMS is the agency within the Department of Health and Human Services (HHS) responsible for administering the Medicare program consistent with title XVIII of the Act.
+CMS is the agency within HHS responsible for administering the Medicare program consistent with title XVIII of the Act.
 CMS is also responsible for providing direction and guidance to, and oversight of, state-operated Medicaid programs and Children's Health Insurance Programs (CHIP), consistent with titles XIX and XXI of the Act, respectively, in addition to other federal health care programs and activities.
-The Medicare and Medicaid Integrity Programs help protect Medicare and Medicaid against fraud, waste and abuse.
+In addition, CMS is responsible for providing direction and guidance to, and oversight of, Federally-Facilitated Marketplaces (FFMs) and state-based Marketplaces established in the Patient Protection and Affordable Care Act (the Affordable Care Act).
+The Medicare and Medicaid Integrity Programs help protect Medicare and Medicaid against fraud, waste, and abuse.

-The Medicare and Medicaid programs provide coverage for a large proportion of Americans each year.
-Medicare enrollment has increased from 19 million beneficiaries in 1966 to approximately 60 million beneficiaries in FY 2019, while Medicaid enrollment has increased from 11 million beneficiaries in 1966 to about 75 million beneficiaries.11
+Medicare, Medicaid, CHIP, and the Marketplaces provide health care for more than one in four Americans.
+Medicare enrollment has increased from 19 million beneficiaries in 1966 to approximately 64 million beneficiaries in 2021, while Medicaid enrollment has increased from 11 million beneficiaries in 1966 to about 83 million beneficiaries in 2021.
+Approximately 12 million people selected or were automatically re-enrolled in a Marketplace plan during the 2021 Open Enrollment period.

 The CMS Center for Program Integrity (CPI) is primarily responsible for implementation of the Medicare Integrity Program and the Medicaid Integrity Program.
-While other areas of CMS also engage in program integrity-related activities, 12 this report focuses on the program integrity activities led, or that had significant involvement, by CPI.
+While other areas of CMS also engage in program integrity-related activities, this report focuses on the program integrity activities led, or that had significant involvement, by CPI.

-During FY 2019, CMS's comprehensive program integrity efforts resulted in estimated Medicare savings of \$13.8 billion and estimated Medicaid and CHIP federal share 13 savings of \$1.1 billion.
+During FY 2020, CMS's comprehensive program integrity efforts resulted in estimated Medicare savings of \$11.8 billion and estimated Medicaid and CHIP federal share savings of \$1.5 billion.
 This commitment to fiscal integrity allows CMS to focus on efforts to better serve patients and ensure that providers render high-quality care.
-Section 1.3 of this report provides activity-specific Medicare, Medicaid, and CHIP savings, and Appendix B provides detailed methodologies for all savings metrics.
+Section 1.3 of this report